Reserve the Galaxy Note 9 right now

 The Shop Samsung app also shows a trade-in program that offers up to $450 off the future Galaxy phone, but sadly it doesn't list price, storage options or colors.

-We noticed the reservation worked on the Android version of the Shop Samsung app and not the iOS one.
+We noticed the reservation worked on the Android version of the Shop Samsung app, but not the iOS one.
 To catch up on everything we expect for the new phone, you can read our Galaxy Note 9 rumor roundup here.

 Discuss: Reserve the Galaxy Note 9 right now